Rush Limbaugh now into our 25th year of broadcast excellence.

 So I want to join the opposition.

-But as I'm doing it, it's like, oh man, this is actually fun.
+But as I'm doing it, it's like, oh, man, this is actually fun.

-And the more it'll become your life, and then you'll have a sense of purpose attached to it as well, which is always uh helpful.
+And then you'll have a sense of purpose attached to it as well, which is always helpful.

-But you're you're ex you're very right.
+But you're very right.

 Media and the Democrat Party are one and the same.